GiovaneRobertiTafine/GiovaneRobertiTafine/README.template.md

 _Solicitada de [A API do Office](https://www.officeapi.dev/)_

-Volte em outra hora para uma nova frase!
+Volte em outro dia para uma nova frase!

 <!--
 **Giovane-Roberti-Tafine/Giovane-Roberti-Tafine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.